leggant/2022-Advanced-Networking-Assignments/Assignment_2/Documentation/Assignment 2 Docs.md

 ### Special Note
 > This assessment has a special emphasis on critical evaluation.
 This means that where possible you  are to describe why you have chosen the various features / technologies and give consideration for   alternative solutions.
 Use the customer questions / requirements below in red to guide you.

-## Customer Specifications
+## Head Office LAN Network - Customer Specifications

-Head Office LAN Design The customer requires a hierarchical design with discrete Access, Distribution and Core layers providing for availability, scalability and security.
+The customer requires a hierarchical design with discrete Access, Distribution and Core layers providing for availability, scalability and security.
 You are tasked with designing:

   - The Core layer

   - WAN edge block